 Rural and remote support

 Living and working in rural and remote communities can at times be a stressful experience.
-People who live and work in these areas can experience additional pressures such as social isolation, financial hardship, lack of employment opportunities, and natural disasters such as fire, flood or drought.
+People who live and work in these areas can experience other pressures such as social isolation, financial hardship, lack of employment opportunities, and natural disasters such as fire, flood or drought.
 You or someone you know may feel:

 - that you have to manage stressful situations alone